What are Click Fraud and Ad Fraud?

 - Creation of a Fraudulent Website: Scammers set up a website or webpage to display ads.

-- Revenue Generation: Scammers earn revenue from these fraudulent clicks, often paid for by unsuspecting advertisers.
+- Revenue Generation: Scammers earn revenue from these fraudulent clicks, fake leads, and fake impressions, often paid for by unsuspecting advertisers.

-- Evasion Techniques: To avoid detection, scammers may route bot traffic through various IP addresses that change frequently using virtual private networks (VPNs).
+- Evasion Techniques: To avoid detection, scammers may manipulate location settings using VPNs to mask their true locations and route bot traffic through specific IP addresses that change frequently, making it harder to identify and block fraudulent activity.

 Types of Click Fraud